CMDR-Kiel42/EDMC_SpanshRouter/README.md

 If you close EDMC, the plugin will save your progress.
 The next time you run EDMC, it will start back where you stopped.

 Fly dangerous! o7

+## Known Issues
+At the moment, plotting a route while the game is running, and which begins from the system you're currently in, doesn't update your "next waypoint".
+If you're in that situation, logging off and back in should "wake up" the plugin.